valentinpx/catfish-backend/README.md

 The MQTT broker configuration is stored in the `moquitto/config` folder.

 ## Database
-The server interracts with a MySQL database thanks to the [MySQL Connector](https://dev.mysql.com/doc/connector-python/en) library.
+The server interracts with a CouchDB database thanks to the [couchdb python](https://couchdb-python.readthedocs.io/en/latest/) library.
 The file `src/db.py` contains the DB class that handles the connection and queries.
-The tables are created the class constructor at the first run of the server.
+The tables are created in the class constructor at the first run of the server.

 ## API
 The server exposes an API to access the data stored in the database thanks to the [Flask](https://flask.palletsprojects.com/en/2.3.x/) library.